alttester/AltTester-Unity-SDK/docs/index.rst

 - AltUnity Inspector is a desktop application allowing users to inspect the object hierarchy and interact with their app outside the Unity Editor.
 Get AltUnity Inspector from `our website <https://altom.com/testing-tools/altunitytester/>`_.

-- AltUnity Pro Alpha is a desktop application offering the same features as AltUnity Inspector with WebGL support on top.

 Documentation
 =============